greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 Congratulations!
 You've created a custom SQL Expectation.

 ## Review Validation Schedule
 GX Cloud will create a validation schedule when expectations are created.
-The schedule can be paused by clicking the "On" radio button to "Off".
-The schedule can also be modified by clicking the pencil "Edit Schedule" button.
+The schedule can be created by clicking on the pencil icon next to the currently unscheduled validation.

 <img src="img/validation_schedule.png" alt="Validation schedule highlighted in the expectation view" style="width:500px;"/><br>